Last Call for Fortnite Refunds: Parents Can Still File a Claim

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Fortnite is an online multiplayer shooting game that was released in 2017.
-Players try to be the last player or team alive by eliminating other players, and they can buy items like battle passes using V-Bucks, the game’s virtual currency.
+Fortnite is an online multiplayer shooting game released in 2017.
+Players try to be the last player or team alive by eliminating other players, and they can buy such items as battle passes using V-Bucks, the game’s virtual currency.

 Though V-Bucks are digital, they aren’t free.
 Gamers can buy V-Bucks with a credit card in the game, or they can purchase gift cards for V-Bucks.
 The Fortnite item shop sells 1,000 V-Bucks for $8.99, so frequent unwanted purchases can quickly add up.